Clergy, Staff & Vestry

 Julie Kwasnica, Treasurer, treasurer@standrewsc.org

-Julie has been a member of Saint Andrew’s since she and her husband, Tony, were received in 2001.
+Julie became a member of Saint Andrew’s when she and her husband Tony were received in 2001.
 She accepted the position of Treasurer in April 2019, but before that had been the Nursery Coordinator since 2006, and the Interim Youth Ministry Coordinator for one year.
-Julie has two teenage daughters, Anna and Marlee, and she stays actively involved at St. Andrew’s by serving on the Parish Life Committee; attending Compassionate Life; working in the church flower beds; volunteering for the Community Cafe; and sometimes helping in the church office, including maintaining this website.
+Julie, Tony and their now adult daughters, Anna and Marlee, were actively involved at St. Andrew’s for many years, until they relocated to Tallahassee, Florida in November 2023.
+Julie now works remotely and is able to fulfill all her Treasurer duties from afar, but does miss her St. Andrew’s friends and coworkers.

 Vestry